Philosophy, curation, and experience.

 As a destination wedding photographer based in Rhodes and Naxos, I provide photography services throughout the Greek islands.
 This includes popular locations like Paros, Sifnos, and Patmos, as well as hidden gems like Folegandros and Antiparos.
 My local knowledge ensures I can navigate the unique lighting and logistics of the Greek islands with ease.

 Light is the most important element of my work.
 In Greece, the "Golden Hour" before sunset is truly transformative.
-I will work closely with you (or your planner) to ensure your ceremony and portrait session are timed perfectly to catch this light, ensuring those dreamy, sun-drenched film frames we all love.
+I will work closely with you (or your planner) to ensure your ceremony and portrait session are timed perfectly, ensuring those dreamy, sun-drenched film frames we all love.

 How do you handle the high-contrast light of a Santorini wedding?